thephpleague/uri/CONTRIBUTING.md

 ## Bug Report

+We accept bug reports via issues created on [Github](https://github.com/thephpleague/url/issues).

 ### Prior to submitting your report

 - **Always search the issue or pull request list first** - The odds are good that if you've found a problem, someone else has found it, too.

 - **Always try the [master branch](https://github.com/thephpleague/url)** - to see if the reported bug has not already been fixed.